 I would tell my friend that if they were really concerned about privacy, they should look into a de-Googled phone or consider installing a custom ROM on their own.
 Now, knowing that most will pass on the second option, the first option is viable, and I’d say a better choice than the Freedom Phone at this time.

 Consider de-Googled phones from Rob Braxman or the e-Foundation.
 Both websites sell existing Android phones that have had their OS reinstalled and stripped of Google Services.
 It’s like a blank canvas with only a few apps pre-installed.

-The challenge with any of these phones is finding apps outside of the Google Play Store.
+The challenge with these phones is finding apps outside the Google Play Store.
 That is challenging because you never know for sure any app is safe, even if it says it’s legit.
 Like it or not, the Play Store and Apple’s App Store are still generally safer places to download apps because they are monitored.

 The Final Word

 My final word is this.
 The Freedom Phone will draw sharp criticism from those from one tribe while the other tribe will heap accolades on it.
 We’re living in a polarized world now, and finding honest answers without a political filter is getting harder.
 Do what your gut tells you but be careful of what you’re getting into.
 Harvest your information from multiple sources, not just from the sources you feel represent your own ideology.
 Make an informed choice and do your best to resist peer pressure from any side.